-- BCSTA ad hoc Committees
+- BCSTA ad hoc committees

 - BCSTA representation to external committees

 BCSTA standing committees are formed by resolution on the AGM floor.
 Membership in, and terms of reference for, these committees is governed by bylaw.
-Committees with this status include the Aboriginal Education Committee, the Credentials Committee, the Finance and Audit Committee, the Legislative Committee and the Professional Learning Committee
+Committees with this status include the Indigenous Education Committee, the Credentials Committee, the Finance and Audit Committee, the Legislative Committee and the Professional Learning Committee

 BCSTA representation on external committees is a highly sought after commodity.
 As the recognized voice of trustees in the province, BCSTA representatives are sought by a number of organizations for participation on committees, advisory groups and in discussion forums.